Faster EB-5 processing with investments in rural locations or in the national interest

 Regulations require that EB-5 investments must be equity investments.
 But, as is often the case with regional center investments, the EB-5 fund that collects investor capital then makes a loan to a job-creating entity (JCE).
 Investors are typically repaid upon the redemption of the loan by the EB-5 fund, but this is not always the case.
 Review our investment terms and the offering documents carefully to understand how EB-5 investors are treated.
 With a direct investment, the structure is far simpler: the investor makes an equity investment directly into the business that creates the jobs.
 The investor can therefore have the exibility of when to sell their equity and exit on market terms and rates.

 Yes.
-To qualify for the $800,000 investment amount (instead of the $1,000,000 standard investment) the project must be located in a qualifying rural area or a high-unemployment area (50% above national average).
+To qualify for the $800,000 investment amount (instead of the $1,050,000 standard investment) the project must be located in a Target Employment Area (TEA), or be an infrastructure project.
+To qualify for TEA designation, the project must be in a rural area or a high-unemployment area (50% above national average.
 The investments currently on eb5Marketplace are $800,000 investments.

 Yes.
 The proceeds of a loan can be used to make an EB-5 investment, but the loan can not be secured by the project being invested in.